 http://ajcn.nutrition.org/content/74/5/579.full.pdf+html <——– If you like boring research papers

-This meta analysis of various studies(a meta analysis is a study that takes the results of all of the data on a subject matter and gives an overview of the results), involving almost 4000 people, show’s that the average maintained weight loss after 5 years was 3.2% of their initial body weight.
+This meta-analysis of various studies(a meta-analysis is a study that takes the results of all of the data on a subject matter and gives an overview of the results), involving almost 4000 people, shows that the average maintained weight loss after 5 years was 3.2% of their initial body weight.
 So an obese, 300lb man could typically expect to be 290lb 5 years after attempting to lose weight, regardless of how much he loses initially.
 Hardly inspiring is it?
 Not likely to produce a great before and after photo.

 How about this one… The figures concerning Weight Watchers show that two out of every thousand members achieve long term weight loss.
 Therefore you are 25 times more likely to survive being shot in the head (5% chance) than you are to permanently lose weight with Weight Watchers.
 (0.2% chance)

-So we know that it’s possible, but hugely unlikely.
+So we know that it’s possible but hugely unlikely.
 With that in mind, what should you do now?
 Go back to the couch and inhale a packet of Oreos, safe in the knowledge that you’re always going to be overweight so it doesn’t matter?
 No. If you want to be one of the small few who actually succeed, you’re going to have to wake the fuck up and take this seriously.

 You need to realise that it’s a permanent lifestyle change.
 You will never lose weight and keep it off if you view this as some kind of temporary change in habits.
 Stop and think about it for a second.
 How could that work?
-No matter what you do to lose weight, it’s simply moronic to think you can return to previous habits and behaviors and not put the weight back on.
+No matter what you do to lose weight, it’s simply moronic to think you can return to previous habits and behaviours and not put the weight back on.